GerritCodeReview/aws-gerrit/dual-master/README.md

 * `cf-dns-route`: define the DNS routing for the service
 * `cf-service-slave`: define the service stack running the gerrit replica
 * `cf-service-lb`: define the LBs in front of gerrit masters (this includes haproxy as well as NLB)
+* `cf-dashboard`: define the CloudWatch dashboard for the services

 When the recipe enables the replication_service (see [docs](#replication-service)) then these additional templates will be executed: